liuguangxi/suiji/src/random.typ

 }

-// Draw samples from a uniform distribution of half-open interval [low, high) (includes low, but excludes high).
+// Draw samples from a uniform distribution of half-open interval [low, high) (includes low, but excludes high)
 //
 // Arguments:
 //     rng: object of random number generator